Stevieag/stevieag.github.io/_posts/2024-11-20-Five-Week-DevOps-Training-Plan.markdown

 ```
 This updated diagram now includes:

-1. The original webapp-config ConfigMap with BACKGROUND_COLOR and MESSAGE.
+1. The original `webapp-config` ConfigMap with `BACKGROUND_COLOR` and `MESSAGE`.
-2. The new webapp-content ConfigMap containing the index.html template.
+2. The new ``webapp-content` ConfigMap containing the `index.html` template.
 3. The Deployment and Pod structure, showing how these ConfigMaps are used:
-    -   webapp-config is used as environment variables (EnvFrom).
+    -   `webapp-config` is used as environment variables (EnvFrom).
-    -   webapp-content is mounted as a volume, providing the index.html file.
+    -   `webapp-content` is mounted as a volume, providing the `index.html` file.

-The new webapp-content ConfigMap contains an HTML template that uses the
+The new `webapp-content` ConfigMap contains an HTML template that uses the
 `${BACKGROUND_COLOR}` and `${MESSAGE}` variables.
 These variables will be
-replaced with the actual values from the webapp-config ConfigMap when
+replaced with the actual values from the `webapp-config` ConfigMap when
 the page is served.This setup allows for a dynamic, configurable web
 application where:

--   The content of the page (HTML structure) is defined in one ConfigMap (webapp-content).
+-   The content of the page (HTML structure) is defined in one ConfigMap (`webapp-content`).
--   The configuration values (background color and message) are defined in another ConfigMap (webapp-config).
+-   The configuration values (background color and message) are defined in another ConfigMap (`webapp-config`).
 -   The Nginx container serves the HTML content, with the variables replaced by the actual configuration values.

 This separation of concerns makes it easy to update either the content